maiers/equality-collection/README.md

 );

 Set<Integer> module = new EqualityHashSet<>(
-  // event number are all equal
+  // even number are all equal
   (a, b) -> {
       return (a % 2 == 0 && b % 2 == 0);
   },
-  // event number all have a hashCode of 2 a -> {
+  // even number all have a hashCode of 2 a -> {
       return (a % 2 == 0) ?
 2 : a;
   }